-- □ One of the main reasons for taking AP classes is because the rigor of the classes is a valuable addition to your high school transcript; the rigor of an AP class is important to many universities so taking these courses can be a key component in an application, especially at selective colleges. - □ AP Classes can be worth college credit depending upon the score achieved on the AP Exam in May of the school year the student is taking the class.
-Use this link to review score requirements at colleges you might be interested in attending https://apstudent.collegeboard.org/creditandplacement/search-credit-policies - Pope John students are required to take the AP exam for any AP class they take.
+- One of the main reasons for taking AP classes is because the rigor of the classes is a valuable addition to your high school transcript; the rigor of an AP class is important to many universities so taking these courses can be a key component in an application, especially at selective colleges. - □ AP Classes can be worth college credit depending upon the score achieved on the AP Exam in May of the school year the student is taking the class. - □ Pope John students are required to take the AP exam for any AP class they take.
 Depending on your score you may want to report passing grades from your AP tests to your colleges.